Coke Studio Pakistan season 12: Episodes

-Season 12 ended the tradition of starting a new season with a patriotic song; a tradition which started in season 8.
-The season featured six episodes and one season opener/premiere, making a total of 21 songs.

 Copyright issues

 The season faced four copyright claim issues.
 The video of Abrar-ul-Haq's "Billo" and Shuja Haider and Rachel Viccaji's "Saiyaan", songs from Episode 2, were taken down by YouTube due to a copyright claim.
 Saiyaan was later restored.
 Sanam Marvi's "Hairaan Hua" from Episode 4 was taken down by YouTube due to a copyright claim by Abida Parveen, though it was later restored.
 At last Ali Sethi and Qurat-ul-Ain Balouch's "Mundiya" was taken down by YouTube from Episode 6.